learnbyexample/learn_gnugrep_ripgrep/README.md

     <img src="./images/grep.png" width="320px" height="400px" />
 </p>

-The book also includes exercises to test your understanding, which is presented together as a single file in this repo - [Exercises.md](./exercises/Exercises.md)
+The book also includes exercises to test your understanding, which are presented together as a single file in this repo - [Exercises.md](./exercises/Exercises.md)

 For solutions to the exercises, see [Exercise_solutions.md](./exercises/Exercise_solutions.md).

+You can also use [this interactive TUI app](https://github.com/learnbyexample/TUI-apps/blob/main/GrepExercises) to practice some of the exercises from the book.

 See [Version_changes.md](./Version_changes.md) to keep track of changes made to the book.